kragen/laserboot/README.md

 under US$10.

-The particular laser cutter I’ve tried so far will cut MDF sheets of up to 810×450mm with about 60μm precision and a kerf of about 100μm, it has no minimum corner radius beyond that implied by the imprecision of the kerf itself, and the kerf can start or stop anywhere.
+The particular laser cutter I’ve tried so far will cut MDF sheets of up to 810×450 mm with about 60μm precision and a kerf of about 100μm, it has no minimum corner radius beyond that implied by the imprecision of the kerf itself, and the kerf can start or stop anywhere.
 The laser cutter can additionally mark surfaces or engrave (“gouge”) them